Annette Hakonsen

-Annette Hakonsen (born 17 October 1962) is a Danish former female darts player.
+Annette Hakonsen (born 17 October 1962) is a Danish former darts player.

 Hakonsen was picked 20 times for the national team – which is a record for senior players.
 Between 1990 and 2007, she won a record high 22 Danish Championships, 7 of them in singles.
 In 1998, she became the first female Danish dart player to win the Nordic Championship in singles, beating Ann-Louise Peters.